THE DISHARMONIOUS SOCIETY:

 Growing Up in

 How Industrial Schooling Suppresses the Process of Maturation

-Childhood in preindustrial societies was a time of freedom, exploration, and intense peer interaction, and constant exposure to adult role models.
-But children in modern society are raised in isolation and captivity: their daily lives are structured from morning to night, they are endlessly supervised and controlled by authority figures, forced to sit still for hours at a time, prohibited from interacting freely with their peers, and live physically and psychologically separated from the world of adult society, and with each passing generation, they struggle—with diminishing success and ever greater desperation—to assume meaningful adult roles and develop satisfying adult personalities.
+Childhood in preindustrial societies was once a time of freedom, exploration, intense peer interaction, and constant exposure to adult role models.
+But children in modern society are raised in isolation and captivity.
+Their daily lives are structured from morning to night, continually supervised by parents, teachers, and other authority figures.
+They are required to sit still in schools for hours at a time, prohibited from interacting freely with their peers.
+They come of age with little or no exposure to the world of adult society, and with each passing generation, they struggle—with diminishing success and ever greater desperation—to assume meaningful adult roles and develop satisfying adult personalities.

 Overworked, Undercompensated, and Insecure

 "Work" in Hunting and Gathering Societies